prise-3d/Behavioral-online-study/docs/_build/html/_sources/documentations.rst.txt

 .. note::

     Treating the participant in this way ensures the anonymization of the data.

+**Important note:** inside the django admin interface, you can manage some entities: Experiment, Session and Pages.
+Note that the SessionProgress entity need to be coded (this is the only part that requires Python code).

 With this insight, we will now go into more detail to understand how to create your own experiment